Gchouchou/ox-confluence-html/README.md

 which is the format confluence uses to locally store pages.
 This means you have access to all features while exporting.

-# Acknowledgements
+# Similar Projects

-I would like to thank [nbconflux](https://github.com/vericast/nbconflux/tree/master) for inspiration.
-I would also thank org-mode and emacs contributors for their generous contributions.
+- [nbconflux](https://github.com/vericast/nbconflux/tree/master) a confluence exporter for jupyter notebooks
+- [ox-confluence](https://github.com/aspiers/orgmode/blob/master/contrib/lisp/ox-confluence.el) in org contrib for
+confluence markdown